Corionis/ELS/artifacts/document/ideas.md

 then skipped for that monge run.

-Because volumes can be quite large there should be a mechanism to feed the conflicts back into another volmonger run so once the conflict is resolved it is easier to complete the synch.
+Because volumes can be quite large there should be a mechanism to feed the conflicts back into another VolMonger run so once the conflict is resolved it is easier to complete the synch.

 The utility must allow for the collection file to be specified